Merriam-Webster says you can end a sentence with a preposition. The internet goes off

 "I also think that because not ending with prepositions is associated with a more formal style — maybe some of the anger comes from a kind of pricked pomposity," she said.
 "Maybe sometimes they feel that someone is criticizing a larger style decision that they've made."

-As for Jovin, "I end with propositions and I'm perfectly happy with my life," she said.
+As for Jovin, "I end with prepositions and I'm perfectly happy with my life," she said.

 The origins of the ending-preposition prohibition